 Tor Switch.
 Anonymise your crypto transactions using the Tor network, which can be enabled via Trezor Suite.

-Where the Model T falls short is the range of coins and tokens it supports.
+Where the Safe 5 falls short is the range of coins and tokens it supports.
 It's best thought of as a Bitcoin wallet first and an altcoin wallet second.
-The Trezor Suite software only supports a small handful of popular blockchains, but through third-party software, the Model T supports over 9,000 coins and tokens.
+The Trezor Suite software only supports a small handful of popular blockchain

 MetaMask was one of the first non-custodial wallets to help open the door to the world of Web3 and DeFi.
-Operating on both desktop and mobile devices, MetaMask lets you connect to dApps, store NFTs and digital assets and trade cryptos across several different blockchains.
+Operating as a browser extension and a mobile app, MetaMask lets you connect to dApps, store NFTs and digital assets and trade cryptos across several different blockchains.

 A key feature behind the popularity of MetaMask's Web3 wallet is the ability to buy and sell cryptos without providing any personal information.
 To start trading on DeFi exchanges you simply install the app or browser extension and log in using your private seed phrase.